k-paxian/dart-json-mapper/README.md

 * custom [value decorators](#iterable-types)
 * custom typeInfo decorators

-For example, you would like to use `Color` type from Flutter in your model class.
+For example, you would like to refer to `Color` type from Flutter in your model class.

 * Make sure you have following dependencies in your `pubspec.yaml`: